markhayden/twtr-srchr/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Simple plugin for pulling in and displaying twitter queries unique to each post.
-Relys on cron job setup, instructions included.

 ###Description